 iperf is a tool for active measurements of the maximum achievable bandwidth on IP networks.
 It supports tuning of various parameters related to timing, protocols, and buffers.
 For each test it reports the bandwidth, loss, and other parameters.
 The current version, sometimes referred to as iperf3, is a redesign of an original version developed at NLANR/DAST.

-iperf3 is a new implementation from scratch, with the goal of a smaller, simpler code base, and a library version of the functionality that can be used in other programs. iperf3 also a number of features found in other tools such as nuttcp and netperf, but were missing from the original iperf.
+iperf3 is a new implementation from scratch, with the goal of a smaller, simpler code base, and a library version of the functionality that can be used in other programs. iperf3 also has a number of features found in other tools such as nuttcp and netperf, but were missing from the original iperf.
 These include, for example, a zero-copy mode and optional JSON output.
 Note that iperf3 is not backwards compatible with the original iperf.

 The network benchmark test will work with any type of TCP/IP connection.
 Including ethernet, dial up modems, ADSL, cable modems, local area networks (LAN), Wide area networks (WAN) and wireless networking (WiFi).
 The software has been optimized to use a minimum amount of CPU time, allowing even high speed gigabit ethernet connections to be benchmarked.
 Users have the ability to change the following test parameters.